Orthomode transducer

 An orthomode transducer (OMT) is a waveguide component that is commonly referred to as a polarisation duplexer.
-Orthomode is a contraction of orthoganal mode.
+Orthomode is a contraction of orthogonal mode.
 Orthomode transducers serve either to combine or to separate two orthogonally polarized microwave signal paths.
 One of the paths forms the uplink, which is transmitted over the same waveguide as the received signal path, or downlink path.
 Such a device may be part of a very small aperture terminal (VSAT) antenna feed or a terrestrial microwave radio feed; for example, OMTs are often used with a feed horn to isolate orthogonal polarizations of a signal and to transfer transmit and receive signals to different ports.

 VSAT and satellite Earth station applications

 For VSAT modems the transmission and reception paths are at 90° to each other, or in other words, the signals are orthogonally polarized with respect to each other.
 This orthogonal shift between the two signal paths provides approximately an isolation of 40 dB in the Ku band and Ka band radio frequency bands.

 Hence this device serves in an essential role as the junction element of the outdoor unit (ODU) of a VSAT modem.
-It protects the receiver front-end element (the low-noise block converter, LNB) from burn-out by the power of the output signal generated by the block up converter (BUC).
+It protects the receiver front-end element (the low-noise block downconverter, LNB) from burn-out by the power of the output signal generated by the block up converter (BUC).
 The BUC is also connected to the feed horn through a wave guide port of the OMT junction device.

 Orthomode transducers are used in dual-polarized VSATs, in sparsely populated areas, radar antennas, radiometers, and communications links.
 They are usually connected to the antenna's down converter or LNB and to the high-power amplifier (HPA), attached to a transmitting antenna.

 When the transmitted and received radio signal to and from the antenna have two different polarizations (horizontal and vertical), they are said to be orthogonal.
 This means that the modulation planes of the two radio signal waves are at 90 degrees to each other.
 The OMT device is used to separate two equal frequency signals, but different polarizations, of high and low signal power.
-Protective separation is essential as the transmitter unit would seriously damage the very sensitive low micro-voltage (µV), front-end receiver amplifier unit at the antenna.
+Protective separation is essential as the transmitter unit would seriously damage the very sensitive low micro-voltage (μV), front-end receiver amplifier unit at the antenna.

-The transmission signal of the up-link, of relatively high power (1, 2,or 5 watts for common VSAT equipment) originating from BUC and the very low power received signal power (in the order of µV) coming from the antenna to the LNB receiver unit, in this case are at an angle of 90° relative to each other, are both coupled together at the feed-horn focal-point of the parabolic antenna.
+The transmission signal of the up-link, of relatively high power (1, 2, or 5 watts for common VSAT equipment) originating from BUC and the very low power received signal power (in the order of μV) coming from the antenna to the LNB receiver unit, in this case are at an angle of 90° relative to each other, are both coupled together at the feed-horn focal-point of the parabolic antenna.
 The device that unites both up-link and down-link paths, which are at 90° to each other is the OMT.